 Enjoy cool morning walks along Pittsburgh’s rivers, where the Monogahelia and Allegheny Rivers meet to form the Ohio.

 Pittsburgh has over five hundred bridges, the most of any other city in the United States.
 Portland, Oregon comes in second.
 We walked across many of them.
 But the most fun comes from magnet fishing with close friends!
 Yes, you throw out a magnet attached to a nylon rope and drag it back in.
 The magnet can pick-up close to three hundred pounds.
-You never know what going to come up.
+You never know what’s going to come up attached to it.
 This day, we caught a chair, the top of a charcoal grill, and several screws.
 Luckily a car wasn’t floating down river.

 Time to leave this friendly city after a couple of months downtown.
 Thank you, Pittsburgh, and close friends, for giving us some moments of relief from grief.